River Ribble: Tidal regime and estuarine processes

+Modern Navigation

+Following the closure of the Port of Preston to commercial traffic in 1981, navigation on the River Ribble has shifted toward leisure and recreational use and limited commercial deliveries.

+The river presents significant challenges due to its macro-tidal nature, featuring 4-knot currents and the third-largest tidal range in England.
+Since the cessation of commercial dredging in the early 1980s, the channel has naturally begun to infill with sediment and re-establish a meandering path, making navigation strictly dependent on high-water windows The Millennium Ribble Link provides a vital modern connection, allowing inland waterway craft to traverse the tidal Ribble to reach previously disconnected canal systems.

+Irish Sea to the Port of Preston

+Navigating from the Irish Sea to the former Port of Preston (now Preston Marina) requires careful adherence to waypoints and tidal timings due to shifting sandbanks and the presence of submerged training walls.

+The Gut Buoy (53° 42.45' N, 03° 04.30' W) marks the transition from the outer estuary to the narrowed "Gut" channel, acting as the seaward entrance to the passage constrained by stone training walls.

+The Ribble Link Crossing

+The Millennium Ribble Link provides a navigable corridor between the Leeds and Liverpool Canal (via the River Douglas) and the Lancaster Canal (via Savick Brook).

+Navigation of the tidal crossing is guided by the Asland Lamp (the 5-mile perch), which is used as a navigational reference in passage instructions for the Ribble Link.

 Crossings

 There was a bridge at Edisford, Clitheroe in 1339.
 The age of the present sandstone bridge is not known, but parts contain features indicating they may date to the late medieval period.
 The current Ribchester Bridge dates from 1774.
 It replaced one built in 1669, which also had a predecessor of unknown age.

 Evidence of a bridge between Preston and Walton-le-Dale occurs in a deed in the early 13th century.
 A stone bridge was built in the early 1400s, possibly just west of the present Walton Bridge which was completed in 1781.
 Until 1755 this was the only bridge over the Ribble at Preston.
 The original attempt to build a bridge directly to Penwortham was completed in 1755, only to collapse the following year.
 The Penwortham Old Bridge opened in 1759 to replace it.
 In 1802 the Lancaster Canal Company completed a timber trestle bridge to facilitate a temporary tramroad to connect the two isolated sections of the canal.
 The missing section was never completed and, although heavily modified, the disused Old Tramroad Bridge still stands today.